The O'Neill Studio Free Lab

 The O’Neill Studio Free Lab is a free-of-charge proving ground for new approaches to problems facing the actor.

 Each Lab is based on an essay written by artistic director Stephen Kennedy Murphy, who also leads the Lab.
-Murphy studied acting with Sanford Meisner and apprenticed as a director at The Juilliard School.
-He later founded The Eugene O'Neill Studio at Yale and in New York.
+Murphy studied acting with Sanford Meisner at The Neighborhood Playhouse and apprenticed as a director at The Juilliard School.
 CLICK FOR WIKIPEDIA

-This fall, The O'Neill will Studio will continue to evolve our solutions to the tensions that inhibit the actor through what we call “Permission Work” (because it is about giving yourself permission to freely work).
+This fall, The O'Neill Studio will continue to evolve our approach to managing the tensions that inhibit the actor through what we call “Permission Work."

 Previous Labs have resulted in the following essays on which our ongoing classes are based:

 O’NEILL AS YOU LIVE AND BREATH - On connecting breath to emotion: CLICK FOR ESSAY

 MONOLOGUES AS SONG - On using song to open emotional channels: CLICK FOR ESSAY